zama-ai/concrete-ml/use_case_examples/cifar/README.md

 ### Fine-Tuning CIFAR-10/100

-- **Description**: This use-case explores how to convert a pre-trained CNN (on imagenet) to its FHE equivalent using QAT and Concrete ML.
+- **Description**: This use-case explores how to convert a pre-trained CNN (on imagenet) to its FHE equivalent using Quantization Aware Training (QAT) and Concrete ML.
 The conversion process involves adapting a VGG11 network and quantizing the network for FHE.

-- Notebooks:
+Notebooks:

 1. [Adapting VGG11 for CIFAR datasets](cifar_brevitas_finetuning/FromImageNetToCifar.ipynb).
 2. [Quantizing the pre-trained network](cifar_brevitas_finetuning/CifarQuantizationAwareTraining.ipynb).
 3. [Computing the accuracy of the quantized models with FHE simulation](cifar_brevitas_finetuning/CifarInFhe.ipynb).